 |Yield||32 pigs in blankets|

-The dough for the sourdough pigs in blankets is a highly enriched dough.
+The dough for the sourdough pigs in blankets is highly enriched.
 It has both eggs, milk, sugar, and lots of delicious butter.

 To make them a bit more healthy, I’ve decided to add 20% whole-grain wheat flour.
 If you want an even fluffier dough, you can use only bread flour.